Inflationary Decoherence from the Gravitational Floor: Introduction

 A preliminary study of how gravitational interactions decohere was made in \cite{Nelson:2016kjm}, who computed the evolution of the vacuum state for the inflaton's long-wavelength components once short wavelength modes are traced out, computing at leading order of perturbation theory using a specific representative of the various gravitational self-interactions predicted by GR.
 The computed rate diverged in the UV and suffered from `secular growth' (the generic breakdown of perturbative predictions at late times), making it hard to interpret reliably.

-Both of these issues were partially addressed in \cite{Burgess:2022nwu}, which computed how short-wavelength scalar modes decohere longer-wavelength tensor {\it and} scalar modes\footnote{Ref.~\cite{Burgess:2022nwu} also computes the rate with which short-wavelength tensor modes decohere long-wavelength scalar modes.} under the assumption that the observed `system' modes and the unseen `environment' modes are both super-Hubble.
+Both of these issues were partially addressed in \cite{Burgess:2022nwu}, which computed how short-wavelength scalar modes decohere longer-wavelength tensor {\it and} scalar modes\footnote{Ref.~\cite{Burgess:2022nwu} also computes a contribution to the rate with which short-wavelength tensor modes decohere long-wavelength scalar modes, and a more complete calculation of this rate is in progress.} under the assumption that the observed `system' modes and the unseen `environment' modes are both super-Hubble.
 The system modes relevant to observations are indeed super-Hubble for most of their evolution and as it turns out this is what makes their evolution become Markovian.
 This Markovianity in turn allows the secular growth effects to be resummed so that late-time behaviour can be reliably accessed.

 The restrictive choice made in \cite{Burgess:2022nwu} was the assumption that the environment also be super-Hubble.
 This was taken on grounds of simplicity in order to justify the neglect of those gravitational interactions involving time derivatives, leaving a unique candidate interaction at lowest nontrivial order (the same interaction used in \cite{Nelson:2016kjm}).
 A drawback of this choice was that it becomes impossible to prepare the initial state (in which environment and system are uncorrelated) in the remote past, since in the remote past environmental modes are sub-Hubble in scale.